 - How Can I Help

-Senator Larry Farnese was elected to the Senate in 2008 to represent Pennsylvania’s First Senatorial District.
-The district comprises many unique and vibrant neighborhoods from Port Richmond on the Delaware River to Fairmount Park on the Schuylkill River and also includes South Philadelphia, Center City, the Navy Yard, Philadelphia International Airport and other areas.
+Senator Larry Farnese was elected to the Pennsylvania state Senate in 2008 and reelected in 2013 to represent the First Senatorial District.
+The District, which comprises some of Philadelphia’s most unique and vibrant neighborhoods, spans from Port Richmond on the Delaware River to Fairmount Park on the Schuylkill River and includes South Philadelphia, Center City, Fairmont, the Navy Yard, and Philadelphia’s International Airport and sports complexes.

-Understanding that economic growth also requires confidence in government, Sen. Farnese has sponsored bi-partisan legislation to enact campaign finance contribution limits, and initiatives to end to pay-to-play contributions by companies doing business with the state.
-In 2009, he drafted the provisions in state law that ended the DROP program for future elected officials statewide, and also authored new reforms to Pennsylvania’s gaming law.
+Understanding that economic growth also requires confidence in government, Farnese sponsored bi-partisan legislation in 2013 to enact campaign finance contribution limits.
+In 2012, the Senator called on the Pennsylvania Gaming Control Board to expand public input for the proposed second Philadelphia casino.
+And in 2009, he drafted the state provisions that ended the DROP program for future elected officials statewide.

 Farnese is seen as one of the State’s most passionate public safety advocates because quality of life is crucial to the long-term success of the neighborhood.
 He has worked to reduce gun violence, ban assault weapons and high capacity magazines, close the Florida Loophole, increase the penalty for illegally carrying a concealed weapon, and combat the straw purchases of illegal handguns.
 In his first term, he also obtained funding to restore the Philadelphia Police Mounted Unit and worked closely with local officials and community leaders to improve the oversight of neighborhood nuisance bars.